PoPETS-AEC/example-docker-python-pip/README.md

 > ```bash
 > docker pull ghcr.io/popets-aec/example-docker-python-pip:main
 > ```
-> 2. Launch the Docker container:
+> 2. Launch the Docker container, attach the current working directory (i.e.,
+> run from the root of the cloned git repository) as a volume, set the context
+> to be that volume, and provide an interactive bash terminal:
 > ```bash
 > docker run --rm -it -v ${PWD}:/workspaces/example-docker-python-pip \
 >     -w /workspaces/example-docker-python-pip \